Mony Mony: Background and release

 British rock musician Billy Idol released a cover version in 1981, as the second and final single from the Don't Stop EP.
 His version of "Mony Mony" went to No. 7 on the Billboard Dance chart.
-In his 2015 memoir, Dancing with Myself, he recalls his affection for the song originally stemmed from a sexual encounter he had as a youth where it played in the background.
+In his 2015 memoir, Dancing with Myself, Idol recalled that his affection for the song originally stemmed from a sexual encounter he had as a youth where it played in the background.
 Before proposing the cover to executives at Chrysalis Records, he originally suggested recording a cover of "Shout" before admitting his intentions for "Mony Mony".

-A live version of the song was an ever bigger hit for Idol.
-Recorded on a promotional tour for his then upcoming remix album Vital Idol (1985), it was released as a single in 1986 and went to No. 1 on the Billboard Hot 100, coincidentally displacing Tiffany's cover of another Tommy James song, "I Think We're Alone Now", from the top spot.
+A live version of the song was an even bigger hit for Idol.
+Recorded on a promotional tour for his then upcoming remix album Vital Idol (1985), it was released as a single in 1987 and went to No. 1 on the Billboard Hot 100, coincidentally displacing Tiffany's cover of another Tommy James song, "I Think We're Alone Now", from the top spot.
 It also finished directly behind the Tiffany cover at No. 19 on the 1987 year-end Billboard chart, and was No. 1 on the Canadian charts for 4 weeks.

 Idol's version gave rise to an interesting custom.
-When the song was performed live or played at a club or dance, people would shout a certain formulaic (and usually obscene) variation of a particular phrase in the two measures following each line, for example, "hey, say what... get laid, get fucked!" or "hey, motherfucker... get laid, get fucked!"
+When the song was performed live or played at a club or dance, people would shout a formulaic, usually obscene, variation of a particular phrase in the two measures following each line, for example, "hey, say what... get laid, get fucked!" or "hey, motherfucker... get laid, get fucked!"
 This led to the song being banned from high-school dances across North America, although the custom continues at Idol concerts and sporting events today.
 It became so widespread that Idol eventually put the lyrics to record in the "Idol/Stevens Mix" of the song on the 2018 remix album Vital Idol: Revitalized.

 Legacy

 "Weird Al" Yankovic wrote a parody of this song from his album Even Worse, entitled "Alimony" (based on the live Idol version, complete with a live audience).
 It is about a recently divorced man complaining about his ex-wife taking everything he owns away from him in alimony payments.

 In the 2014 Nissan Sentra commercial, part of the "Spread Your Joy" campaign, a man in a Sentra with Bose speakers belts out Billy Idol's "Mony Mony" while driving down the road.
 As he rides, he passes a school bus full of kids and a woman in a car, both of whom sing along with him.
-He also passes another driver who doesn't join in.
+He also passes another driver who does not join in.
 The commercial ends with the man singing to himself as he walks into his house.